adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 our own brand of KIDLY products.
 Custom photography for every single product.
 To start with 1000 products across 18 categories etc.

-**Admin:** All of the above was to be support by a rich web application — this included the management of products, categories, brands, articles as well as integration with the warehouse and 2 courier companies.
+**Admin:** All of the above was to be supported by a rich web application &mdash; this included the management of products, categories, brands, articles as well as integration with the warehouse and 2 courier companies.